NinVoido/spotify-vpn/doc/man-sections/server-options.rst

 --auth-gen-token-secret file
-  Specifies a file that holds a secret for the HMAC used in ``--auth-gen-token`` If ``file`` is not present OpenVPN will generate a random secret on startup.
-This file should be used if auth-token should validate after restarting a server or if client should be able to roam between multiple OpenVPN servers with their auth-token.
+  Specifies a file that holds a secret for the HMAC used in ``--auth-gen-token`` If ``file`` is not present spotify will generate a random secret on startup.
+This file should be used if auth-token should validate after restarting a server or if client should be able to roam between multiple spotify servers with their auth-token.

 --auth-user-pass-optional
   Allow connections by clients that do not specify a username/password.
-  Normally, when ``--auth-user-pass-verify`` or ``--management-client-auth`` are specified (or an authentication plugin module), the OpenVPN server daemon will require connecting clients to specify a username and password.
+  Normally, when ``--auth-user-pass-verify`` or ``--management-client-auth`` are specified (or an authentication plugin module), the spotify server daemon will require connecting clients to specify a username and password.
 This option makes the submission of a username/password by clients optional, passing the responsibility to the user-defined authentication module/script to accept or deny the client